Katson sineen taivaan: Composition

 The composition has also been mentioned as having strong similarities to César Cui's piano prelude Op.
 64 No. 2 in E minor.

 At the Eurovision Song Contest

 The song was performed fifth on the night, following 's Cathal Dunne with "Happy Man" and preceding 's Laurent Vaguener with "Notre vie c'est la musique".
 At the close of voting, it had received 38 points, placing 14th in a field of 19.

 It was succeeded as Finnish representative at the 1980 contest by Vesa-Matti Loiri with "Huilumies".
 Katri Helena returned to the Contest in with "Tule luo".

 Reception

 Despite its lack of success in the contest, the song did well commercially.
 The album of the same name sold over 33,000 copies, being certified gold in Finland for the year 1979.
-The song is well remembered in Finland, and counts as one of Katri Helena's biggest hits and signature tunes.
+The song is well remembered in Finland, and counts for one of Katri Helena's biggest hits and signature tunes.